aionnetwork/aionr/README.md

 +	websocket: port 8546
 +	ipc: $HOME/.aion/jsonrpc.ipc

-Go to [User Manual](https://github.com/aionnetworkp/aion_rust/wiki/User-Manual) or [CMD & Config](https://github.com/aionnetworkp/aion_rust/wiki/CMD-&-Config) wiki to find how to change RPC port settings.
+Go to [User Manual](https://github.com/aionnetwork/aionr/wiki/User-Manual) or [CMD & Config](https://github.com/aionnetwork/aionr/wiki/CMD-&-Config) wiki to find how to change RPC port settings.

 ### Miners
 If you're interested in mining on the Aion networks, refer to our [Aion Mining Docs](https://docs.aion.network/docs/aion-mining-overview)

 ### Users
-If you're interested in interacting with dApps and _using_ Aion, refer to our [Aion Desktop Wallet Docs](https://docs.aion.network/docs/aion-desktop-wallet)
+If you're interested in interacting with dApps and _using_ Aion, refer to our [Aion Docs](https://aiondocs.netlify.com/en/)

-**Please refer to the [wiki pages](https://github.com/aionnetworkp/aion_rust/wiki) for further documentation and tutorials.**
+**Please refer to the [wiki pages](https://github.com/aionnetwork/aionr/wiki) for further documentation and tutorials.**

 ## Contact